sforeman23/Retail-Sales-Analysis/README.md

 ## 📂 Project Structure
 1. Dataset- Train.csv
-2. Analysis Queries- analysis.sql
+2. Analysis Queries- orderanalysis.sql

 ---

 ## ▶️ How to Run
 1. Import the dataset (`train.csv`) into MySQL WorkBench
-2. Execute queries in `analysis.sql` to reproduce results
+2. Execute queries in `orderanalysis.sql` to reproduce results

 ---